biolab/orange2/docs/reference/rst/Orange.data.filter.rst

         The random number generator used for making selections.
 If not set before filtering, a new generator is constructed and stored here for later use.
+If the attribute is set to an integer, Orange constructs a random generator and uses the integer as a seed.

 .. literalinclude:: code/filter.py
     :lines: 12-14